 - 2 teaspoons kosher salt divided

-- 2 cups packed baby arugula spinach, or a combination or both, roughly chopped
+- 2 cups baby arugula or spinach, or a combination or both, roughly chopped and packed

-- 1/4 cup olive oil divided, plus more for serving
+- 1/4 cup extra-virgin olive oil divided, plus more for serving

 - juice of one lemon about 2 tablespoons